bruce-hill/tomo/docs/lists.md

 ---

 ### `shuffled`
-Creates a new array with elements shuffled.
+Creates a new list with elements shuffled.

 ```tomo
 func shuffled(arr:List(T), rng: RNG = random -> List(T))
 ```

-- `arr`: The array to be shuffled.
+- `arr`: The list to be shuffled.
 - `rng`: The [random number generator](rng.md) to use.

 **Returns:**
-A new array with shuffled elements.
+A new list with shuffled elements.

 **Example:**
 ```tomo